Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Collings lived what must have been the early 20th century educator's version of the American Dream.
 Rising from humble beginnings in Missouri, he soon became one of the most important men in education.

 Born in McDonald County, Missouri, on October 23, 1887, Collings earned both his Bachelor's of Science degree in Education and his Associate of Science in Educational Psychology degrees from the University of Missouri.
 He began his teaching career in a one-room school during 1908-1909.
-From his bumble beginnings in Missouri, he proceeded in 1919 to the pinnacle of the education profession in the United States, the Teachers College.
+From his humble beginnings in Missouri, he proceeded in 1919 to the pinnacle of the education profession in the United States, the Teachers College.

 On June 17, 1922, Collings made a career decision that would influence the remainder of his life.
 He began a 36-year career in higher education at the University of Oklahoma.
-During that time, he wrote at least six books, and was published a great many times with articles on education.
+During that time, he wrote at least six books and was published a great many times with articles on education.
 He gained national and international recognition virtually overnight with his 1923 publication of "An Experiment With A Project Curriculum."
 In 1926, the Board of Regents appointed him to the position of Dean of the School of Education.
-He held that post until his resignation in October, 1945.
+He held that post until his resignation in October of 1945.
 Collings retired from the University of Oklahoma at the conclusion of the spring 1958 semester.
 He resided on his ranch near Davis in southern Oklahoma until his death on June 18th, 1970.

-The Castle was never a permanent home of the Collings, but on special occasions, friends were entertained at the Castle.
-Beyond that, very little is known about the Collings Castle.
+The castle was never a permanent home of the Collings, but on special occasions, friends were entertained at the Castle.
+Beyond that, very little is known about Collings Castle.
 Dr. Ellsworth Collings left behind very little as to his reasons for building it, so one can only speculate as to his motivations behind its construction.

-Collings Castle is located within Park of Turner Falls, where two small creeks form from natural springs to merge into a small river.
+Collings Castle is located within the Park of Turner Falls, where two small creeks form from natural springs to merge into a small river.
 Near the castle, this small river plunges 77 feet off a cliff to form a wide, clear basin of water.